 Clenching the teeth puts pressure on the muscles, tissues, and other structures around your jaw.
-The symptoms can cause temporomandibular joint problems (TMJ).
-Grinding can wear down your teeth.
-It can be noisy enough at night to bother sleeping partners.
-Dr. Walk has seen patients with broken veneers, fractured teeth an damaged porcelain crowns all caused by clenching and grinding.
+Dr. Walk has seen patients with broken veneers, fractured teeth, and damaged porcelain crowns, all caused by clenching and grinding.
 These symptoms can cause temporomandibular joint problems (TMJ).

 Other Symptoms of bruxism include the following: